geo-fluid-dynamics/phaseflow-fenics/README.md

 # For users:
 ## [Docker](https://www.docker.com)

 We have a [Docker image](https://hub.docker.com/r/fenicsproject/stable/) with a pre-configured Python environment and pre-built FEniCS, courtesy of the FEniCS developers.
+See their ["FEniCS in Docker" manual](https://fenics.readthedocs.io/projects/containers/en/latest/).

 Get the [free community edition of Docker](https://www.docker.com/community-edition).